jonelo/bashberries/README.md

 ### update_jdk
 ```
-update_jdk v1.15.0, Copyright 2018 Johann N. Loefflmann
+update_jdk v1.17.0, Copyright 2019 Johann N. Loefflmann

-Downloads the latest x64 JRE/JDK tarball resp. the latest tzupdater zip from
+Downloads the JRE/JDK resp. the latest tzupdater zip from the web, extracts
-the web, extracts it and creates/updates a symlink called <type>_latest
+it and creates/updates a symlink called <type>_latest resp. tzupdater.jar.
-resp. tzupdater.jar.
-Supports multiple sources, such as oracle.com, java.com,
-jdk.java.net, adoptopenjdk.net, and zulu.org.
-The latest timezone database can
-be applied to the requested JRE/JDK as well so that you have the most possible
+The latest timezone database can be applied to the requested JRE/JDK as well
-up to date JRE/JDK within a Java family from your preferred source.
-And since
+so that you have the most possible up to date JRE/JDK within a Java family
-the symlink always points to the latest JRE/JDK you can update the JRE/JDK
+from your preferred source.
+And since the symlink always points to the
-both fast and comfortable.
-The OS flavor of the JRE/JDK is determined by the
+JRE/JDK you can update the JRE/JDK both fast and comfortable.
-OS that you are running.
 Both GNU/Linux and macOS are supported.

 Usage:
-    update_jdk [ [-h] | [-a] [-d] [-f] [-k] [-s source] [-t type] [path] ]
+    update_jdk [ [-h] |
+            [-a] [-d] [-f] [-k] -s source [-t type] [-z] [-Z location] [path] ]

 Options:
     -a      accept license.
 That is a required option if you want to
-            download the JRE, JDK or tzupdater from the Oracle site
+            download the tzupdater from Oracle.
-            (-t oracle.com).
 Please read the license at
-            www.oracle.com/technetwork/java/javase/terms/license/index.html
-            resp. at
             http://www.oracle.com/technetwork/java/javasebusiness/downloads/
             L-> tzupdater-lic-354297.txt
             and allow the script to download the package by specifying this